maxacode/instacraw/README.md

 # instacraw
 #Max Derevencha - 04/20/2018

+Why do I need this:
+This is great for personal anaalytics but this was desinged for Social Media Marketers.
+They requested a program to do this so they can help their clients market themselvs.

 What it does:
 From a list of users in a file it gets all of their post's URL's and LIKE's for those POSTs.